 We support JPEG, PNG, and GIF images up to 5MB.

-Images automatically fill up the space they’re given in your layout, so you do not need to worry about specific image dimensions.
-To change how much space an image takes up, you’ll want to adjust the padding and spacing of its containing column.
-For instance, I can make the image of this ebook larger or smaller by adjusting its column’s padding settings:
+Images automatically fill up the space they’re given in your layout, so you don’t need to worry about specific image dimensions.
+You can change how much space an image takes up by adjusting its width and alignment.
+Click any image, then the paintbrush icon and adjust the width slider.

-You can also make an image smaller by adding space widgets to your column.
-To make an image larger, you’ll want to adjust the spacing between columns—to learn how, check out Changing Your Page’s Layout.
+To make an image larger, you’ll need to adjust the spacing between columns—to learn how, check out Changing Your Page’s Layout.

-Turn any image into an actionable element by linking it to another page or a popup opt-in form.
+Turn any image into an actionable element by linking it to another page, section, or popup opt-in form.
 Start by clicking the chainlink icon in the image options toolbar.
-Then, select the URL, Leadpage, or Leadbox tab to configure your link.
+Then, select the External URL, Leadpage, Leadbox, or Link to Section option to configure your link.

 Under the image Style tab, you can select between Square, Rounded, and Circular—which control the appearance of your image’s corners and edges.
 Note that these options do not mask or crop your image.
 To create a perfectly circular image, first upload an image with equal width and height dimensions, then select the Circular style setting.